no-such-company/blackchamber-server/readme.md

 All other Files are also encrypted.

-The recipient MFE Server will now ask the sending Server if it was really send by the sender by sending the `mailid`.
+The recipient BlackChamber Server will now ask the sending Server if it was really send by the sender by sending the `mailid`.
 GET `somewhere.org/proof/somestring_including_timecode`

 The Sender should now confirm with JSON Content: